erikgrip/swedish_parliament_motion_summarization/README.md

 When a training is started

 1. Training data is downloaded from the Swedish parliament ([read more here](https://data.riksdagen.se/in-english/)), if not already present on your system.
 It will be kept in the [data/](data/) directory.
+2. The data is filtered and preprocessed to get better quality training data.
-2. A version of [Google's MT5](https://huggingface.co/docs/transformers/model_doc/mt5) language models will be downloaded fine tuned on the training data using the PyTorch Lightning framework.
+3. A version of [Google's MT5](https://huggingface.co/docs/transformers/model_doc/mt5) language models will be downloaded fine tuned on the training data using the PyTorch Lightning framework.
 In the prepped training data each example is a motion text, and it's target the motion's title.
-3. There will be a saved model checkpoint for the epoch with the best validation score in the [training/logs/lightning_logs/](training/logs/lightning_logs/) directory.
+4. There will be a saved model checkpoint for the epoch with the best validation score in the [training/logs/lightning_logs/](training/logs/lightning_logs/) directory.

 To list the available training parameters, run: